YoffeG/PyDynamicaLC/README.md

  CLARIFICATION REGARDING t_mid FOR OSCULATING AND ECCENTRIC/QUASI-CIRCULAR CASES:

  Osculating: in this case, t_mid is simply the time of the first time of mid-transit with respect to t_min.
-The phase of the planet is then calculated by "reqinding" a Keplerian arc from that point to t_min (note: this is an approximation that may not be valid in very eccentric systems).
+The phase of the planet is then calculated by "rewinding" a Keplerian arc from that point to t_min (note: this is an approximation that may not be valid in very eccentric systems).

  Eccentric/quasi-Circular: In this case, the value t_min represents the LINEAR APPROXIMATION of the first time of mid-transit.
 That is, the time of mid-transit of the given epoch in a linear ephemeris regime (we extracted this value by fitting a line to the observed times of transit.
 The value t_mind would then be the value of the fitted line at the given epoch).